 Location #2: La Roma and Condesa – trendy tree-lined streets and hipster coffee shops

-Although technically two neighbourhoods, La Roma and Condesa are situated right next to each other and have a very similar vibe.
+Although technically two neighbourhoods, La Roma and Condesa are situated right next to each other and have a similar vibe.
 This means that no matter which one you end up in, your experience won’t be that different.

 Both areas boast a trendy and bohemian vibe that pours from the coffee shops and hipster cafés that line the streets.
 La Roma especially will make you feel like you’ve wandered into Europe.

-There’s plenty of boutiques, restaurants, art galleries and bars to explore in these areas.
+There are plenty of boutiques, restaurants, art galleries and bars to explore in these areas.
 You’ll also find a mixture of the older and younger generation, giving the areas an interesting blend.

-There are plenty of sleek and stylish hotels and airbnbs to be found in these areas starting from $15 per night.
+There are plenty of sleek and stylish hotels and Airbnbs to be found in these areas starting from $15 per night.

-Location #3: Polanco – the high end and exclusive area of Mexico City
+Location #3: Polanco – the high-end and exclusive area of Mexico City

-The hotels in Polanco are luxury and where a lot of the big name hotels such as the W are.
+The hotels in Polanco are luxury and where a lot of the big-name hotels such as the W are.
 This doesn’t mean you can’t stay here if you’re on a budget.
 You can still find prices similar to the other areas starting at $15 per night.

 Mexico City arguably has one of the best food scenes in the world!
-It’s perfected both cheap street food and fine-dining, so whatever you’re craving, you’ll find it.
+It’s perfected both cheap street food and fine dining, so whatever you’re craving, you’ll find it.

 A taco tour is one of the best ways to get to know the city!
 Just wander around the streets of Mexico City, stopping at any taco shop or stall that takes your fancy.
 An added bonus, you’re basically burning off the calories you’re eating!